CowsSayMoo/Resume/README.md

 ### Configuration Not Loading

 If your personal information doesn't appear:
-1. Ensure `config.json` exists in the same directory as `cv.html`
+1. Ensure `config/config.json` exists in the config directory
 2. Check the browser console for any error messages
 3. Verify the JSON syntax is valid

 ### Images Not Displaying

-1. Check the file path in `config.json` is correct
+1. Check the file path in `config/config.json` is correct (should start with `images/`)
-2. Ensure the image file exists in the specified location
+2. Ensure the image file exists in the `images/` directory
-3. Use relative paths (e.g., `./photo.jpg` or `images/photo.jpg`)
+3. Use relative paths from the root directory (e.g., `images/photo.jpg`)

 ## File Locations

+**Important**:
-**Important**: Keep `config.json` in the same directory as `cv.html` for the template to work properly.
+- Keep `config/config.json` in the config directory for the template to work properly
+- Place all images in the `images/` directory
+- The main HTML, CSS, and JS files should remain in the root directory

 ## Security Note

-The `config.json` file contains your personal information.
+The `config/config.json` file contains your personal information.
 If you're hosting this publicly or sharing the code, make sure to:
-- Add `config.json` to your `.gitignore` file
+- Add `config/config.json` to your `.gitignore` file
-- Only share the template files (`config.template.json`, not `config.json`)
+- Only share the template files (`config/config.template.json`, not `config/config.json`)
-- Keep your personal `config.json` file private
+- Keep your personal `config/config.json` file private